aacfla/website-dev/pages/large-group.md

 ## Fall 2017

 Week 0 Large Group (Wednesday, 9/27) will be in Kerckhoff Grand Salon @ 7:00 pm.
-Also come join us from dinner at De Neve dining hall at 5:15 pm.
+Also come join us for dinner at De Neve dining hall at 5:15 pm.
 You can meet us in De Neve Plaza for both of these events!
 We'll be holding AACF signs.

 All our past sermons are [online](/sermons).